Bright and beautiful – one of the landmarks of Chiang Rai

 Inside, the wall paintings invite to discover the many details.
 The artist Chalermchai Kositpipat has incorporated influences from the western world to create a horror scenario.
 Unfortunately I can’t show any photos, because taking pictures inside is prohibited.

 In May 2014 an earthquake destroyed the crazy paintings inside and left damage to the roof and walls.

 At first the builder announced that his life’s work was irreparably destroyed.
 But after he had overcome the first shock and received much encouragement, the temple was restored and expanded.
 The damages have been repaired and the temple is open again to search for pictures of Michael Jackson and Osama bin Laden, rockets and Batman.

-Again, thousands of visitors from all over the world come to see the radiant beauty of Chiang Rai province.
+Corona has not done the resort any harm either.
+Because now thousands of visitors from all over the world are once again coming to see the radiant beauty and flagship of Chiang Rai province.
 Mainly Chinese travel groups and in the winter months local tourists populate the site.
 Postcards, posters and the like can be bought in an exhibition in an outbuilding.
-The entrance was free in former times, now you can get in for 50 Baht.
+Before the entrance was free, now you can get in for 50 Baht.